jnbdz/amadla-jnbdz-linode/README.md

-# amadla-jnbdz-linode
+# 🐰Amadla🐰 | jnbdz | Linode
-Amadla personal cloud setup (for Linode).
+Amadla personal cloud☁ setup (for Linode).

 ## What is it about?
-Simple of a personal setup with [Linode](https://www.linode.com/) cloud provider.
+Simple of a personal setup with [Linode](https://www.linode.com/) cloud☁ provider.